Peter Case (album)

 Peter Case was the debut album by American power pop singer-songwriter Peter Case, released in 1986 on Geffen Records.
-It was reissued by Omnivore Records with additional tracks in September 2016.
+Omnivore Records reissued it with additional tracks in September 2016.

 History

-Peter Case was a member of Los Angeles power pop group The Nerves along with Paul Collins (later of The Beat), and Jack Lee.
+Peter Case was a member of the Los Angeles power pop group The Nerves along with Paul Collins (later of The Beat), and Jack Lee.
 After the breakup of the Nerves, Case made several albums in the early 1980s with The Plimsouls.
 This is his first solo album after the breakup of the Plimsouls.

 Case was accompanied by 20 other musicians including T-Bone Burnett and Mitchell Froom, guitarist Mike Campbell, John Hiatt, drummers Jim Keltner and Jerry Marotta, Roger Mcguinn, Van Dyke Parks, and his then-wife Victoria Williams, among others.
 Case wrote five of the songs on the LP, and co-wrote six others including three with Burnett, one with Burnett and Marotta, and one with Williams.
 One song features lyrics by Case with music originally written by Lightnin' Hopkins.
 The album closes with a cover of Shane Macgowan's "Pair of Brown Eyes", originally performed by MacGowan's band The Pogues.
 The song "I Shook His Hand" was originally performed live in a harder-rocking version with the Plimsouls.
 A promo-only release from the album included a fully acoustic version of "I Shook His Hand."

 The liner notes included the following unusual message: